DineshMoorthy8/Computer-vision-for-Autonomous-Vehicles/README.md

 # Computer-vision-for-Autonomous-Vehicles
-Support in setting up a hardware platform for the course" Application of machine learning in Automotive Systems" with Prof.Holger Jehle
+Support in setting up a hardware platform for the course" Application of machine learning in Automotive Systems" with Prof. Dr. Thomas Ewender

 This project explores computer vision techniques for autonomous vehicles, with an emphasis on energy-efficient object detection using PyTorch and the Sony IMX500 Smart Vision platform.
 I also developed and trained a custom smartphone detection model specifically optimized to run on a Raspberry Pi.